 However, if we look back at the preceding module, it is the quotient or relation of the temperature gradient G and the interface velocity v that decides if there is supercooling.
 Only if G/v is smaller than some critical value, interfaces are not stable, indicating supercooling.
 So what you get depends on the kind of mould, the temperature of the mould, how much the liquid is overheated (hotter than the melting point), and so on.

-but a random orientation in the other directions.
+direction but a random orientation in the other directions.
 We then have small-angle grain boundaries between the dendrites in a grain, and large-angle grain boundaries

 This is schematically indicated in the figure below:

 |When two growth fronts meet - in the example above this will happen along the diagonals - it can happen that some liquid is trapped in "pouches" between already solidified parts.
 When these parts finally solidify, holes can develop since the solid typically occupies less volume than the liquid (the big exceptions being water and silicon (Si) that expand upon freezing).
 Along the "seams" we thus might expect more heavily distorted material.|

 |If we change the mold temperature or the cooling rate, the structure will look quite different in detail but roughly the same in general.
 Crystallization proceeds from the outside to the inside, and there will always be a tendency that the geometry of the solid-liquid interface is expressed in the microstructure, for example because grain boundaries tend to be perpendicular to it.|

 |The microstructure will be textured , meaning that not all directions are the same on average.
 For example, some grain orientations are more prominent then others, or grains tend to be longer in some directions than in others.
 As a consequence, the properties of our cast material will not be isotropic or the same in all directions, and this is generally not so good.|

 |Now to the question from above.
 Why don't we see dendrites

 in the copper example?
 Because after the liquid in between the dendrites has solidified,